maarkwilliams/Project2/README.md

 To Deploy the site using GitHub Pages:

 1. Login (or signup) to Github.
-2. Go to the repository for this project, [maarkwilliams/Project2](https://maarkwilliams.github.io/Project2/).
+2. Go to the repository for this project: [maarkwilliams/Project2](https://github.com/maarkwilliams/Project2).
 3. Click the settings button.
 4. Select pages in the left hand navigation menu.
 5. From the source dropdown select main branch and press save.